mattiaverga/authorlinks/README.md

 # Joomla Content - Authorlinks plugin

+**Functionality provided by this plugin is going to be merged in Joomla 3.9 core, so there will be no more updates on this page.**

 This is the Content - Authorlinks plugin for Joomla 3.2+.

 This plugin has been created as an alternative to Joomla's core **Content - Contacts** plugin.
 Instead of simply link the author name to the associated contact page, it let you choose to link directly to the webpage or to the email of the associated contact.